nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 Lab Goal today: Read-in a JSON file.

 Do this using GSON.
+When reading-in JSON, you will need to have a Class instance to push the imported data into (members etc).

 Design:
-App imports Files
-import GSON: `implementation 'com.google.code.gson:n.n.n'` => add this (and more) to build.gradle
+App imports Files: `implementation 'com.google.code.gson:n.n.n'` => add this (and more) to build.gradle
-Create dog object (input)
-Read in a dog.json
+import GSON: `import com.google.gson.Gson;`

-TODO: Reset Gradle (use a build command) to ensure build.gradle changes are picked up.
+Rebuild: Reset Gradle (use a build command) to ensure build.gradle changes are picked up.
+test => resources directory: Allows Tests easy access to the files during test writing and execution.
+Read-in a file:

+1. Define a Try-Catch to wrap-around the following (or use 'throws IOException' at method definition).
+2. Find filepath: `File myFile = new File("./app/src/test/resources/JSON.json");`
+3. Use try-with-resources to utilize FileReader.
+4. Use fileReader: `FileReader fileReader = new FileReader(myFile);`
+5. Create a new Object instance: `MyClass myClass = new FileReader(fileReader, Class.class);`

+Write-out a file:

+1. Find filepath: `File zorkFile2 = new File(path_to_file_output_file.json);`
+2. Use try-with-resources: `try(FileWriter zorkFileWriter = new FileWriter(zorkFile2)) {...}`
+3. The try-with-resources codeblock contains the rest of the code.
+4. Implement the resource and Exceptions will be caught: `gson.toJson(newZork, zorkFileWriter);`

 ### Wednesday Code Challenge